Set the mobile device management authority

 Between the time when you change the MDM authority and when the renewed APNs certificate is uploaded to the new authority, new device enrollments and device check-in for iOS/iPadOS devices fail.
 Therefore, it's important that you review and upload the APNs certificate to the new authority as soon as possible after the change in MDM authority.

-- There's an interim period when a device is offline during the change in MDM authority and when that device checks in to the service.
-To help ensure that the device remains protected and functional during this interim period, the following profiles remain on the device for up to seven days (or until the device connects with the new MDM authority and receives new settings that overwrite the existing ones):
+There's an interim period when a device is offline during the change in MDM authority and when that device checks in to the service.
+During the interim period, it's important to protect and maintain the functionality of the device.
+To protect and maintain the functionality of the device, the following profiles remain on the device.
+These profiles stay on the device up to seven days or until the device connects with the new MDM authority.
+Once the device connects and receives new settings, the existing profiles are overwritten:

 - E-mail profile